rsocket/rsocket-js/docs/00-index.md

 `rsocket-js` implements the 1.0 version of the [RSocket protocol](https://github.com/rsocket/rsocket) and is designed for use in Node.js and browsers.
 From [rsocket.io](http://rsocket.io/):

-> ReactiveSocket is an application protocol providing Reactive Streams semantics
+> RSocket is an application protocol providing Reactive Streams semantics
 > over an asynchronous, binary boundary.

 ## Status

-The following are currently implemented (Note: the project is experimental and there may be bugs):
+The following are currently implementedЖ

-- rsocket 1.0 client
+- RSocketClient / RSocketServer
-- Node.js TCP transport client
+- Node.js TCP/WebSocket server/client transport
 - Browser WebSocket client (binary)
 - TCK client for spec compliance testing
 - UTF-8 and Binary encoding at the transport layer
 - Optional JSON (de)serialization at the rsocket layer (send and receive objects instead of strings)
 - ReactiveStream data types

-The following features are not yet implemented:

-- `requestChannel()`
-- `metadataPush()`
-- rsocket server
-- LEASE
-- RESUME

 ## Reactive Streams